My water supply

 If you spot a leak in the road, or footpath, please let us know so we can fix it as quickly as possible.

 When we repair a small leak on a pipe under the road, there's a process we have to follow to repair it and it can take several days before we are able to fully complete the repair.
-This infographic shows the process of the repair:
+This video shows the process of the repair:

 We aim to investigate all leaks within a maximum of three working days.